janv/john-carmack-plan-archive/by_year/johnc_plan_2002.md

 I got a 3Dlabs P10 card in last week, and yesterday I put it through its paces.
 Because my time is fairly over committed, first impressions often determine how much work I devote to a given card.
 I didn't speak to ATI for months after they gave me a beta 8500 board last year with drivers that rendered the console incorrectly. :)

-I was duly impressed when the P10 just popped right up with full functional support for both the fallback ARB_ extension path (without specular highlights), and the NV10 NVidia register combiners path.
+I was duly impressed when the P10 just popped right up with full functional support for both the fallback `ARB_` extension path (without specular highlights), and the NV10 NVidia register combiners path.
 I only saw two issues that were at all incorrect in any of our data, and one of them is debatable.
-They don't support NV_vertex_program_1_1, which I use for the NV20 path, and when I hacked my programs back to 1.0 support for testing, an issue did show up, but still, this is the best showing from a new board from any company other than Nvidia.
+They don't support `NV_vertex_program_1_1`, which I use for the NV20 path, and when I hacked my programs back to 1.0 support for testing, an issue did show up, but still, this is the best showing from a new board from any company other than Nvidia.

 It is too early to tell what the performance is going to be like, because they don't yet support a vertex object extension, so the CPU is hand feeding all the vertex data to the card at the moment.
 It was faster than I expected for those circumstances.

 Given the good first impression, I was willing to go ahead and write a new back end that would let the card do the entire Doom interaction rendering in a single pass.
-The most expedient sounding option was to just use the Nvidia extensions that they implement, NV_vertex_program and NV_register_combiners, with seven texture units instead of the four available on GF3/GF4.
+The most expedient sounding option was to just use the Nvidia extensions that they implement, `NV_vertex_program` and `NV_register_combiners`, with seven texture units instead of the four available on GF3/GF4.
 Instead, I decided to try using the prototype OpenGL 2.0 extensions they provide.

 The implementation went very smoothly, but I did run into the limits of their current prototype compiler before the full feature set could be implemented.
 I like it a lot.
 I am really looking forward to doing research work with this programming model after the compiler matures a bit.
 While the shading languages are the most critical aspects, and can be broken out as extensions to current OpenGL, there are a lot of other subtle-but-important things that are addressed in the full OpenGL 2.0 proposal.